-Michael E. Platt, MD believes that the primary cause of high insulin is declining progesterone, the hormone predominantly involved in controlling and stabilizing insulin.
+Dr. Michael E. Platt believes the primary cause of high insulin is declining progesterone, the hormone predominantly involved in controlling and stabilizing insulin.

 PROGESTERONE MAY HELP CONTROL PERIMENSTRUAL SEIZURES

-Progesterone not only protects nerve tissue after traumatic injury, but can act as an anti-epileptic as well.
+Progesterone protects nerve tissue and may act as an anti-epileptic as well.
 It is particularly beneficial when used in women suffering from perimenstrual seizures.

 PROGESTERONE THERAPY THEN AND NOW

-We now know more about the relationships among progesterone and other hormones, particularly estrogens and thyroid.
-With better tools for assessing both physical and mental health conditions, we also have a better ability to determine how to use progesterone therapy in treating a variety of conditions, including PMS.
+With better tools for assessing physical and mental health conditions, we also have a better ability to determine how to use progesterone therapy.

 A TRIBUTE TO DR. KATHARINA DALTON

-In her research for treating PMS, Dr. Dalton used bioidentical progesterone and was adamant that–contrary to what her medical colleagues believed–other synthetic derivatives of progesterone should not be used.
+In her research for treating PMS, Dr. Dalton used bioidentical progesterone and was adamant that other synthetic derivatives of progesterone should not be used.